All the news stories from January 2018

 Wanderers returned to winning ways with a 2-1 victory from their first ever Football League trip to Forest Green Rovers.
 The New Years Day win came after first-half goals from Matt Bloomfield and Craig Mackail-Smith has put Wanderers firmly in the driving seat against the 'League Two' strugglers.
 Charlie Cooper, son of home boss Mark Cooper, was red-carded for a wild challenge on Luke O'Nien six minutes before the break and protests from his father soon led to the Manager been shown to the stands by referee Antony Coggins.
 However, any thoughts of an easy ride for Wanderers in the second-half were quelled by a Rovers goal on 70 minutes from Jack Fitzwater.
 Ebere Eze was introduced on 70 minutes for his final appearance of his loan spell from QPR but despite some nervy last few minutes, Wanderers held out for the three points.
 The victory moved Wycombe back up to 4th spot in the table - a point behind third placed Coventry City.
 Wanderers have a break from League action on Saturday 6th January when they host Preston North End in the Third Round of the FA Cup.

-Forest Green Rovers 1 Wycombe 2 - stats and reaction to follow
+Final Score: Forest Green Rovers 1 Wycombe 2

 Previous month |||